12 Ways to Save Money and Add $5K to Your Bank Account This Year

 It just takes a few minutes to get a free 401(k) analysis that will show you whether your investments are allocated properly and whether you’re losing money paying hidden investment fees.
 It’ll even tell you just how much more money your account could earn by the time you want to retire.

-After that, if you sign up, it’s just $10 per month to have Blooom monitor and maximize your 401(k).
-Bonus: Penny Hoarders get the first month free with the code PNNYHRD!
+After that, if you sign up, it’s as low as $10 per month to have Blooom monitor and maximize your 401(k).
+Bonus: Penny Hoarders get a special rate of $99 per year with the code REEETIRE.

 Think of Blooom like a mechanic constantly fine-tuning your car’s engine so it gives you the best possible performance and gas mileage.
 Except it’s your 401(k) — and your future.